 GoodHire was acquired by Checkr and now runs on the same underlying infrastructure.
 The key difference: GoodHire’s interface is built specifically for small and mid-size businesses that want transparent, pay-per-check pricing without a sales call.

-Pricing: $29.99/check (Basic+), $54.99/check (Essential), $79.99/check (Professional).
+Cost: $29.99/check (Basic+), $54.99/check (Essential), $79.99/check (Professional).
 One-time business setup fee applies.

-Integrations: Greenhouse, BambooHR, Rippling, and other mid-market ATS platforms.
+Integrations: BambooHR, Greenhouse, Rippling, and other mid-market ATS platforms.

 3. HireRight

-Pricing: $39.95/check (Basic), $69.95/check (Advantage), $79.95/check (Advantage Plus).
-Enterprise custom pricing requires a sales conversation.
+Per-check pricing: $39.95/check (Basic), $69.95/check (Advantage), $79.95/check (Advantage Plus).
+Custom enterprise quotes require a sales conversation.

-The differentiator: HireRight's strength is comprehensive verification - not just criminal records, but detailed employment history checks, education verification, professional license confirmation, and global watchlist screening.
+The differentiator: HireRight’s strength is full-stack verification - not just criminal records, but detailed employment history checks, education verification, professional license confirmation, and global watchlist screening.
 For regulated industries like finance and healthcare, this depth matters.

-Integrations: Greenhouse, Lever, Workday, ADP, Jobvite, Oracle.
+Integrations: Workday, Greenhouse, Lever, ADP, Jobvite, Oracle.

 4. Sterling

-Integrations: Greenhouse, Workday, SAP, Oracle, and other enterprise HRIS platforms.
+Integrations: Workday, Greenhouse, SAP, Oracle, and other enterprise HRIS platforms.

 4 Specialized Background Check Tools